-- NAUTILUS (Education & Certification Framework for Blue Career in Water Sports Tourism) (Regional)227 proposes a university-business collaboration in East Mediterranean basin to expand knowledge and renew education and training curriculum models for blue growth and sustainability.
+- CMES-WestMED (West Med) the main objective of this project is to establish a sustainable network of Maritime Education and Training Institutes, Public Authorities and Private actors of the maritime transport sector in the Western Mediterranean. - NAUTILUS (Education & Certification Framework for Blue Career in Water Sports Tourism) (Regional) proposes a university-business collaboration in East Mediterranean basin to expand knowledge and renew education and training curriculum models for blue growth and sustainability.
 Coastal and maritime tourism can be a major source of growth and jobs but lacks skilled and educated workforce.
-The main goal is to create highly skilled and educated Water Sports Tourism professionals, who will be able to provide excellent services, act as local ambassadors and raise awareness about the preservation of the seas and oceans. - BAPSI (Blue Academy for Professionals of the Seafood Industry) (North-West Med)228- aims to promote a fruitful dialogue between the industrial sector of fishery and education, in order to address the necessity of professionals to be trained and equipped consistently with the needs of the industry.
+The main goal is to create highly skilled and educated Water Sports Tourism professionals, who will be able to provide excellent services, act as local ambassadors and raise awareness about the preservation of the seas and oceans. - BAPSI (Blue Academy for Professionals of the Seafood Industry) (North-West Med)- aims to promote a fruitful dialogue between the industrial sector of fishery and education, in order to address the necessity of professionals to be trained and equipped consistently with the needs of the industry.
 By putting together the direct representatives of the fishery industrial compartment and the academic and research providers, the projects aims to empower hybrid professional figures, equipped with the exact skills required by the industry.